Google Terms of Service

 - we reasonably believe that your conduct causes harm or liability to a user, third party or Google – for example, by hacking, phishing, harassing, spamming, misleading others or scraping content that doesn’t belong to you

+For more information about why we disable accounts and what happens when we do, see this Help Centre page.
 If you believe that your Google Account has been suspended or terminated in error, you can appeal.

 Handling requests for your data

 For information about how to contact Google, please visit our contact page.

 If you’re a resident of, or an organisation based in the European Economic Area (EEA) or Switzerland, these terms and your relationship with Google under these terms and service-specific additional terms, are governed by the laws of your country of residence, and you can file legal disputes in your local courts.
 If you’re an EEA-based consumer, please contact us to resolve issues directly.
 The European Commission also offers an Online Dispute Resolution platform, but Google isn’t legally required to use this or other alternative dispute resolution platforms.